hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-approximators.md

 plt.show()
 ```

-Fitting with these adaptive sigmoids requires a non-linear parameter search, rather than computing the parameters with an exact formula.
-In the Taylor and Fourier cases, the fact that all basis functions $\psi_i$ are orthogonal to each other means that you can determine each coefficient $c_i$ in isolation.
-Since adaptive basis functions don't have that property, you can't.
+Fitting with these adaptive sigmoids requires an iterative search, rather than computing the parameters with an exact formula.
+These basis functions are not orthogonal to each other (unlike Fourier components), and they're not even related through a linear transformation (unlike Taylor components).

 In fact, this is a harder-than-usual problem for Minuit because the search space has many local minima.
-To get around this, let's run it 15 times and take the best result.
+To get around this, let's run it 15 times and take the best result (minimum of minima).

 ```{code-cell} ipython3
 from iminuit import Minuit